giuseppeceradev-ops/my_financial_tracker_mcp/credentials/README.md

-# Google API Credentials Setup
+# Google API Credentials and general setup

 This directory holds OAuth2 credentials for the Google API (Google Drive, Google Calendar and Google Vision). **Never commit `credentials.json` or `token.json` to git** — they are excluded in `.gitignore`.